Dreaming of courtroom success? Here’s how to become a barrister in the UK (Even Without a Law Degree!)

 Contents

-Who is a Barrister?
+Who is a barrister?

 Their most famous activities are possibly court presentations of legal arguments dressed in gowns and wigs.
 But a career at the Bar is far more than that.
 Some will not regularly show up in court, and many courts no longer demand donning gowns and wigs, highlighting the evolving nature of how to become a barrister.